onflow/sc-eng-gaming/README.md

 In our construction, the game contract stored win/loss data, maintaining their own histories of NFT's `BasicWinLoss` so that they can create interesting metrics and records based on the data, allow anyone to retrieve any of the data easily from a central place, and also enable anyone with the NFT object itself or a reference to it to easily retrieve the data stored on it without directly relying on a central contract.

 The `BasicWinLossRetriever` interface defines an interface for a resource that can retrieve this centrally stored data and return a `BasicWinLoss` record.
-This retriever is implemented as an `DynamicNFT.Attachment` and `GameResource` in the NFT which is added within a `Match` when the NFT is escrowed.
+This retriever is implemented along with `GameResource` and `MetadataViews.Resolver` as an Attachment for any `NonFungibleToken.INFT`.
+It is then added within a `Match` when an NFT is escrowed so the win/loss record of that NFT can be retrieved..

 #### **`AssignedMovesView` & `AssignedMoves`**
 The `AssignedMovesView` is defined to provide a metadata struct containing info relating to the associated game, NFT and the moves assiged to that NFT.